citusdata/citus/src/backend/distributed/README.md

 };
 ```

 Each field in the struct is documented in the comments within the `DistributeObjectOps`.
-When defining a new Data Definition Language (DDL) command, follow these guidelines:
+When defining a new DDL command, follow these guidelines:

 - **Returning tasks for `preprocess` and `postprocess`**: Ensure that either `preprocess` or `postprocess` returns a list of "DDLJob"s.
-If both are defined, then you would get an assertion failure.
+If both functions return non-empty lists, then you would get an assertion failure.

 - **Generic `preprocess` and `postprocess` methods**: ``PreprocessAlterDistributedObjectStmt`` and ``PostprocessAlterDistributedObjectStmt`` are generic post and pre methods that is being used for some statements.
 Before defining a new `preprocess` or `postprocess` method, check if the generic methods can be used.